Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Overview

 \section{Overview}

 In this document, we present additional details and extended experimental analyses to complement the main paper.
-The supplementary material is organized as follows: \begin{enumerate}[label=S\arabic*.] \item Datasets: we report the details about the datasets employed in the experiments; \item Additional Experimental Results: \begin{enumerate}[label=\theenumi\arabic*.] \item Quantitative Results: we provide the zero-shot results on synthetic datasets and the cross-dataset performance when training the baselines on the CLIVE dataset; \item Ablation Studies: we present the ablation results on the authentic datasets, study the impact on the performance of the backbone of CLIP's image encoder, and analyze the individual prompt contributions; \item gMAD Competition: we conduct the gMAD competition against CLIP-IQA; \item t-SNE Visualization: we visualize the image representations of \method with t-SNE; \item Inference Time: we evaluate the inference time of our model; \end{enumerate} \item Implementation Details: we provide the implementation details of the training strategy, the prompts, and the synthetic distortions. \item Limitations: we discuss the limitations of the proposed approach. \end{enumerate}
+The supplementary material is organized as follows: \begin{enumerate}[label=S\arabic*.] \item Datasets: we report the details of the datasets employed in the experiments; \item Additional Experimental Results: \begin{enumerate}[label=\theenumi\arabic*.] \item Quantitative Results: we provide the zero-shot results on synthetic datasets and the cross-dataset performance using the CLIVE and PIPAL datasets for training the baselines; \item Ablation Studies: we analyze the impact on the performance of the backbone of CLIP's image encoder; \item gMAD Competition: we conduct the gMAD competition against GRepQ and CLIP-IQA; \item t-SNE Visualization: we visualize the image representations of \method with t-SNE; \item Supervised \method: we extend our approach to leverage human annotations; \item Inference Time: we evaluate the inference time of our model; \end{enumerate} \item Implementation Details: we provide the implementation details of the training strategy, the prompts, and the synthetic distortions. \item Limitations: we discuss the limitations of the proposed approach. \end{enumerate}